 Social psychiatry and psychiatric epidemiology

 Analysis of national and international longitudinal studies to establish risk and protective factors.
-Psychometric evaluation of assessment instruments and application of repeat-measures analysis (Prof PB Jones, Dr James Kirkbride, Dr Jan Stochl, Dr Kate Xu, Dr Emilio Fernandez, Dr Golam Khandaker, Antonio Errazuriz).
+Psychometric evaluation of assessment instruments and application of repeat-measures analysis (Prof PB Jones, Dr James Kirkbride, Dr Jan Stochl, Dr Kate Xu, Dr Emilio Fernandez, Dr Golam Khandaker, Antonia Errazuriz).
 See our EpiCentre group for more details.

 Studies of childhood depression, autism and language disorders using neuroendocrine, neuroimaging, epidemiological and genetic approaches.
 The Department houses the Autism Research Centre (Prof S Baron-Cohen, Prof IM Goodyer, Dr H Ring) and the Child and Adolescent Psychiary Unit.